Unit-Dose Parenteral Medication Preparation (Vials Ampules and Reconstitution)

 - Ordered medication containers (single-dose vial, multidose vial, ampule, or prefilled cartridge)

-- Sterile syringe/needle options including filter needle for ampule withdrawal
+- Sterile syringe/needle options (including Luer-lock or Luer-slip connectors, and fixed-needle formats such as insulin/tuberculin syringes) plus filter needle for ampule withdrawal

 - Approved diluent and manufacturer/package instructions